 By: Catherine H. Knott, Ph.D.

 A landmark series of experiments at Harvard Medical School by Torsten Wiesel and David Hubel demonstrated the power of experience to shape the brain.
 They won a Nobel Prize for work that showed that “sensory experience is essential for teaching brain cells their jobs, and after a certain critical period, brain cells lose the opportunity to learn those jobs” (1996, p.
 18).
 At the same time, a corollary of their discoveries demonstrated that cells not used in one function can migrate to serve another function.
 “The ability of the brain to rewire itself, grow new parts for damaged cells, and even make new cells – its “plasticity,” in scientific jargon – was thought to be impossible only a few years ago . . .
 All those ‘truths’ are being tossed out as brain research undergoes a revolution fueled by molecular biology’s remarkable ability to reveal the secrets of cells” (1996, p.
 150).

-During horseback riding, students are expected to communicate successfully with a large, powerful animal, and direct the behavior of that animal through touch, success becomes both its own reward through the exhilaration of riding, and the insurance of safety.
+During horseback riding, students are expected to communicate successfully with a large, powerful animal and direct the behavior of that animal through touch.
+Success becomes both its own reward through the exhilaration of riding and the insurance of safety.
 In other words, the incentives to communicate correctly become much stronger and more immediate than in average day to day communication with other people.
-In addition, many children and teens with Asperger’s put a high value on the positive experience of bonding deeply with a horse (see websites listed at the end).
+In addition, many children and teens with autism put a high value on the positive experience of bonding deeply with a horse (see websites listed at the end).

 The Joy and Awe of Being Around Horses